Razeeman/Android-Popular-Libraries-Cheatsheet/README.md

 db.userDao().insert(user);
 ```

-**TypeConverters**.
+### TypeConverters

 Specifies additional type converters that Room can use.
 The TypeConverter is added to the scope of the element so if you put it on a class / interface, all methods / fields in that class will be able to use the converters.

 ```java
  // example converter for java.util.Date